How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Photo: Psoriasis on the head

 The disease manifests itself in the form of dark purple, red or pinkish spots on the skin, which are covered with colorless, gray, white scales that crumble when rubbed.
 The formations are called scaly lichen.
-However, red spots are not the only factor reporting the disease, since psoriasis begins in the form of vesicles, blisters, inflammatory processes of the joints and peeling of the skin.
-The most common sites for psoriasis are the extensor parts of the body, elbows, knees, scalp, and areas that are prone to frequent injury.
+However, red spots are not the only factor that indicates the disease, since psoriasis begins in the form of blisters, blisters, inflammation of the joints and peeling of the skin.
+The most common sites for the development of psoriasis are the extensor parts of the body, elbows, knees, scalp, and areas that are subject to frequent trauma.

-At the initial stage of the disease, the area affected by psoriasis has small thickened areas, on which gray, white pale spots are formed that rise above the skin and are palpable to the touch.
-Squamous islets indicate a short life cycle of skin cells, which is up to 5 days, while a correct and complete cell cycle should last 6 times longer.
+At the initial stage of the disease, the area affected by psoriasis has compacted small areas on which gray, white, pale spots are formed, rising above the skin and palpable to the touch.
+Scaly islands indicate a short life cycle skin cells, which is up to 5 days, while the correct and complete cycle of cell existence should last 6 times longer.

 From the above descriptions, you can easily imagine what psoriasis looks like.
-If you find the listed factors that can cause anxiety and a signal about the development of the disease, you can look at psoriasis photos of the initial stage of the disease, showing the initial signs of a chronic disease.
+If you find the listed factors that can cause alarm and a signal about the development of the disease, you can look at photos of psoriasis at the initial stage of the disease, demonstrating the initial signs of a chronic disease.

-But you should not rush to the diagnosis yourself and prescribe treatment for yourself in order to avoid deterioration of the disease process; if you find typical spots, you should seek help from a dermatologist.
+But you should not rush to make a diagnosis on your own and prescribe treatment for yourself, in order to avoid worsening the disease process; if typical spots are detected, you should seek help from a dermatologist.

-Symptoms of psoriasis affecting the nails are accompanied by changes in the nail plate, and indicate subungual hyperkeratosis.
-Psoriasis of the joints is evidenced by inflammation and pain initially in small joints.
+Symptoms of psoriasis affecting the nails are accompanied by changes in the nail plate and indicate subungual hyperkeratosis.
+Joint psoriasis is indicated by inflammation and pain initially in small joints.

-Affected areas of the body usually cause itching, which leads to cracks, scratching and bleeding wounds.
+The affected areas of the body usually cause itching, which leads to cracks, scratches and bleeding wounds.

-In general, the signs of psoriasis depend on the type of disease and the affected area.
+In general, the symptoms of psoriasis depend on the type of disease and the affected area.

 Forms

-Types of psoriasis, depending on the course of the disease, the characteristics of the rash and the site of the lesion:
+Types of psoriasis, depending on the course of the disease, characteristics of the rash and the location of the lesion:

-• non-pustular psoriasis.
-The non-pustular form includes plaque psoriasis of the skin, which is the most common form of the disease in people with this disease.
-Plaque psoriasis appears as dense patches that rise above the skin.
-The top layer of stains is pitted with scales that, when exfoliated, cause blood and cracks in the skin.
-The scaly islets are able to enlarge and join with adjacent patches to form scaly plates on the skin.
+• nonpustular psoriasis.
+The non-pustular form includes plaque psoriasis of the skin, which is the most common form of the disease in people with the disease.
+Plaque psoriasis appears as dense spots that rise above the skin.
+The top layer of spots is covered with scales, which, when peeled off, cause blood and cracks in the skin.
+Scaly islands are capable of enlarging and connecting with neighboring spots, forming scaly plates on the skin.

-The second form of non-pustular psoriasis is psoriatic erythrodemia.
-The form of the disease is an exacerbation of plaque-type psoriasis and is accompanied by lesions of large areas of the skin that provoke exfoliation of scales, inflammation of the skin, intense itching, swelling of the skin and subcutaneous tissue, these processes are painful and have a negative effect on the body's performance, which loses the ability to perform protective and barrier function of the body.
-Psoriatric erythroderma can become the initial form of the disease, transforming into other forms of psoriasis;
+The second form of non-pustular psoriatic disease is psoriatic erythrodemia.
+The form of the disease is an exacerbation of plaque-type psoriasis and is accompanied by lesions of large areas of the skin, causing exfoliation of scales, inflammation of the skin, intense itching, swelling of the skin and subcutaneous tissue, these processes are characterized by painful sensations and have a negative effect on the performance of the body, which loses the ability to perform protective and barrier functions of the body.
+Psoriatic erythroderma can become the initial form of the disease, transforming into other forms of psoriasis;

 • pustular psoriasis.
-The pustular type of psoriasis is expressed in the appearance of bubbles and blisters on the epidermis.
-The type of psoriasis includes several subspecies of the disease: the teardrop-shaped form of psoriasis, chronic persistent acrodermatitis, seborrheic psoriasis, psoriatic onychodystrophy, psoriatic arthritis, exudative skin psoriasis;
+The pustular type of psoriasis is expressed in the appearance of vesicles and blisters on the epidermis.
+The type of psoriasis includes several subtypes of the disease: guttate form of psoriasis, chronic persistent acrodermatitis, seborrheic psoriasis, psoriatic onychodystrophy, psoriatic arthritis, exudative skin psoriasis;

-• teardrop psoriasis is expressed in a large number of small, dry heights of purple or red color throughout the patient's body.
+• teardrop-shaped psoriasis is expressed in a large number of small, dry, purple or red raised areas throughout the patient’s body.
 The spots appear in the form of small balls mainly on the head, thighs, neck, legs or shoulders.
-The disease is most often provoked by streptococcal infections, for example, streptococcal sore throat, pharyngitis;
+The disease is most often provoked streptococcal infections, for example, streptococcal sore throat, pharyngitis;

-• chronic persistent acrodermatitis - plantar psoriasis and pustules of the palms, affecting the inner surface of the hand and foot, forming small spots and blisters, subject to constant friction, which complicates the course of the disease;
+• chronic persistent acrodermatitis– plantar psoriasis and pustulosis of the palms, affecting the inner surface of the hand and foot, forming small spots and blisters that are subject to constant friction, which complicates the course of the disease;

-• seborrheic psoriasis affects the scalp, nasolabial folds, the area between the shoulder blades and the ears with small psoriasis blisters.
-The rash is accompanied by severe itching, which can lead to purulent wounds and complicate the course of the disease;
+• seborrheic psoriasis affects the scalp, nasolabial folds, areas between the shoulder blades and ears with small psoriasis blisters.
+The rash is accompanied severe itching, which can lead to purulent wounds and complicate the course of the disease;

-• psoriatic onychodystrophy or psoriasis of nails affects the nail plate, changing it and forming spots under it, which demonstrate color changes and the appearance of colored spots on the nails.
-The disease entails thickening of the skin under the nail, delamination and transformation of nails, loss of nails;
+• psoriatic onychodystrophy or nail psoriasis affects the nail plate, changing it and forming spots underneath that show discoloration and the appearance of colored speckles on the nails.
+The disease causes thickening of the skin under the nail, separation and transformation of nails, and loss of nails;

-• psoriatic arthritis - a disease affecting joints and connective tissue.
-The most vulnerable place for the development of the disease are the phalanges of the fingers and toes.
-Affected fingers enlarge, swell, swell.
-Affecting the joints of the knees, pelvis, shoulder blades, shoulders, spine can lead to disability, limitation of physical abilities, and sometimes to inability to move and to lethal consequences;
+• psoriatic arthritis– a disease that affects joints and connective tissue.
+The most vulnerable places for the development of the disease are the phalanges of the fingers and toes.
+The affected fingers become enlarged, swollen, and swollen.
+Affecting the joints of the knees, pelvis, shoulder blades, shoulders, spine can lead to disability, limitation of physical abilities, and sometimes to the inability to move and fatal consequences;

-• exudative psoriasis - the most severe form of the disease, which is accompanied by raised, convex vesicles and capsules filled with liquid - pustules.
-The pustules are surrounded by inflamed, reddened skin that causes soreness and sometimes itching.
-Peeling pustules can lead to re-infection of the skin, which will give rise to a purulent process in the vesicles.
-Severe and advanced form of exudative psoriasis contributes to an increase in the number of pustules that can appear on all areas of the skin and merge into larger painful capsules.
+• exudative psoriasis– the most severe form of the disease, which is accompanied by raised, convex blisters and capsules filled with liquid - pustules.
+The pustules are surrounded by inflamed, reddened skin, causing pain and sometimes itching.
+Peeling of pustules can lead to re-infection of the skin, which will give rise to a purulent process in the blisters.
+Heavy and launched form Exudative psoriasis contributes to an increase in the number of pustules, which can appear on all areas of the skin and merge into larger, painful capsules.

 Pustular psoriasis disease has varieties:

-• herpetiform impetigo - a disease that most often occurs in pregnant women, psoriasis in women occurs in the second and third trimester and is quite dangerous;
+• impetigo herpetiformis is a disease that most often occurs in pregnant women; psoriasis in women occurs in the second and third trimester and is quite dangerous;

-• exanthemic generalized psoriasis is a disease that occurs sharply and rapidly developing.
-This type of disease interacts with other infectious diseases and affects mostly children and adolescents.
+• exanthemal generalized psoriasis is a disease that occurs abruptly and develops rapidly.
+This type The disease interacts with other infectious diseases and affects children and adolescents to a greater extent.

 Stages and nature of the disease

-Psoriatic disease can become a chronic recurrent problem in people of any age.
-Considering environmental factors, parental lifestyle and genetic inheritance, psoriasis is increasingly common in children.
+Psoriatic disease can become a chronic recurrent problem for people of any age.
+Taking into account environmental factors, parental lifestyle and genetic inheritance, psoriasis in children is becoming increasingly common.

 Fact!
-Psoriasis is a non-infectious disease, so you should not worry if psoriasis is contagious, but you should pay attention to the nature of the disease, its course, and consult a doctor for the purpose of the disease.
+Psoriasis is a non-infectious disease, so you should not worry about whether psoriasis is contagious, but you should pay attention to the nature of the disease, its course and consult a doctor for a prescription for the disease.

-The course of the disease and the treatment plan depends on which have three different variants of psoriasis:
+The course of the disease and the treatment plan depend on the three different types of psoriasis:

 • initial stage is determined by the appearance of small spots on the affected areas, which can grow and increase in number, merge with each other and form larger spots;